Formulas

 Corresponds to the BibTeX style "alpha".
 One author: First three letters of the last name.
 Two to four authors: First letters of last names concatenated.
 More than four authors: First letters of last names of first three authors concatenated. "+" at the end.

-creator('author' | 'editor' | 'translator' | 'collaborator' | '*')kind of creator to select, * selects author first, and if not present, editor, translator or collaborator, in that order.
+creator('author' | 'editor' | 'translator' | 'collaborator' | '*')'*'kind of creator to select, * selects author first, and if not present, editor, translator or collaborator, in that order.

-initialsbooleanadd author initials
+initialsbooleanfalseadd author initials

-sepstringuse this character between authors
+sepstring' 'use this character between authors

 authorsn(n: number = 0, creator: ('author' | 'editor' | 'translator' | 'collaborator' | '*') = '*', initials: boolean = false, sep: string = ' ')